raphael-group/decifer/scripts/README.md

  To generate state trees, see documentation for `generatestatetrees`, included in the C++ component of DeCiFer
  ```

-While the state tree file should accomodate many users, there could be exceptions.
+While the state tree file we provide should accomodate many users, there could be exceptions.
 If you observe this message for many SNV sites, you may generate a state tree file that is tailored to the CN states and subclones observed in your data using the following command:

 ```
 generatestatetrees cn_states.txt > my_state_trees.txt